alameenkhader/validate-form/README.md

 *   validate-email
 *   validate-url
 *   validate-date
-*   validate-past-date # For dates such as birthdays, must be a future date. right?
+*   validate-past-date # For dates such as birthdays, must be a past date. right?

 example:
 HTML: